-This preserve protects the last remaining complete river system in the United States that has not been altered by human activities.
+This preserve protects the largest undisturbed river system remaining in the United States.

 THINGS TO DO

-Noatak National Preserve is a remote jewel in Alaska’s parklands: no roads enter the preserve, and access is solely by air, boat, or snowmobile.
+Noatak National Preserve is a remote jewel in Alaska’s parklands: no roads enter the preserve, and access is only by air, boat, or dogsled/snowmachine in winter.
 The preserve is home to the the Noatak River, a designated Wild and Scenic River.
 As one of the least disturbed ecosystems in the world, it provides a unique opportunity for canoe and kayak trips.

 Although this wilderness river can be floated from its headwaters in Gates of the Arctic National Park and Preserve to its outlet at Kotzebue Sound, it is possible to arrange for an aircraft pick-up at various locations in between.
 Most of the Noatak is characterized by gentle, slow-moving waters, but challenging stretches and rapids exist in the headwaters area.
 Paddlers should expect high winds throughout the year and short summers with cool, sunny weather.